RDFLib/rdflib/docs/rdf4j.md

 ds.namespace_manager = NamespaceManager(ds, "none")
 ```

+See [`NamespaceManager`][rdflib.namespace.NamespaceManager] for more namespace binding options.

 ## RDF4J Client

 This section covers examples of how to use the RDF4J Client.
 For the full reference documentation of the RDF4J Client, see [rdflib.contrib.rdf4j.client](/apidocs/rdflib.contrib.rdf4j.client).

 ### Creating a client instance

 The `RDF4JClient` class is the main entry point for interacting with the RDF4J REST API.
-To create an instance, pass the base URL of the RDF4J server to the constructor and optionally a tuple containing the username and password for basic authentication.
+To create an instance, pass the base URL of the RDF4J server to the constructor and optionally a username and password tuple for basic authentication.

 The preferred way to create a client instance is to use Python's context manager syntax (`with` statement).
 When using this syntax, the client will automatically close when the block is exited.